 In addition to his transactional work, Paul advises public company clients on a broad range of corporate governance and general securities law matters, including Sarbanes-Oxley, board of director, fiduciary duty, audit committee, disclosure policy and related issues.
 He is a regular speaker at numerous seminars and conferences on topics relating to directors’ duties and M&A developments.

 Paul was named by Crain’s Chicago Business in its annual “40 Under 40” list of leading Chicago area business executives and professionals.
 He is included in the Corporate/M&A section of Chambers Global: The World’s Leading Lawyers for Business - The Client’s Guide and Chambers USA: The World’s Leading Lawyers for Business - The Client’s Guide in Illinois.
 He has been recognized in The International Who’s Who Legal: Mergers & Acquisitions, and is also a recommended lawyer for mergers and acquisitions work by Global Counsel 3000.
-Additionally, Paul has been recommended by The Legal 500 for Capital Markets: debt offerings and M&A: large deals.
-He is also recognized in The Best Lawyers in America for Corporate Governance Law, Corporate Law and M&A Law.
+Additionally, he has been recommended by The Legal 500 for Capital Markets: debt offerings and M&A: large deals.
+Paul has been recognized in The Best Lawyers in America for Corporate Governance Law, Corporate Law and M&A Law, and in their 2021 edition, he was named "Lawyer of the Year" for his work in Corporate Governance Law in Chicago.

 Paul served as a law clerk to the Honorable Laurence H. Silberman on the United States Court of Appeals for the D.C.
 Circuit from 1989–1990.